obapluto-ob/phase-1-stop-watch-applictation./README.md

 2. Click the **Start Countdown** button to start the timer.
 3. Use the **Pause Countdown** and **Resume Countdown** buttons to control the timer.
 4. Click the **Stop Countdown** button to stop and reset the timer.
-5. When the timer finishes, a flashing "Time's Up!" message will appear.
+5. When the timer finishes, a flashing "Time's Up!" message will appear, and a sound notification will play.

 ### Interval Timer
 1. Enter the desired minutes, seconds, and number of cycles in the input fields.